 If you’re ready to transition to a nursing career, then an accelerated nursing program can help you achieve your goal fast.

 Use this blog to prepare yourself for success.
-Here’s our top five tips for surviving a distance ABSN program.
+Here’s our top five tips for surviving an online ABSN program.

-Tip #1: Understand How Distance ABSN Programs Work
+Tip #1: Understand How Online ABSN Programs Work

-Understanding how a distance ABSN program works is an important first step.
+Understanding how an online ABSN program works is an important first step.

 Here’s what you need to know about accelerated online BSN programs for non-nurses: